pomdtr/sunbeam/docs/types.md

 - `title`: string - The title of the item.
 - `id`: string - The id of the item.
-- `data`: object - The data associated with the item.
-Used when the is piped to another command.
-  - `__index`: any
 - `subtitle`: string - The subtitle of the item.
 - `preview`: [Preview](#preview)
 - `accessories`: string[] - The accessories to show on the right side of the item.